BrotherYanny/Artefact-Detection-MaskRcnn/README.md

 python script.py train --dataset=glitch --weights=coco
 ```

-After getting trained weights (or using the pre-trained weights supplied), use the Jupyter Notebook 'test.ipynb' to test the model on your testing dataset (adjust the weight path if necessary).
+## Usage

-## Notes
+After getting trained weights (or using pre-trained weights), use the Jupyter Notebook 'test.ipynb' to test the model on your testing dataset (adjust the weight path as necessary).